regras/cpos_v2/README.md

 ### Running a beacon

-Run the following to build+run the Docker image, as well as spawn a beacon instance:
+Run the following to build+run the Docker image, as well as spawn a beacon instance (you might need admin privileges, i.e. `sudo`):

 ```
-$ sudo docker compose run beacon
+$ docker-compose run beacon
 ```

 ## Requirements